 Scenario-based testing and validation solution for ADAS/autonomous driving

 Dr Xueming Ju CEO LiangDao Intelligence CHINA

 LiangDao Intelligence formed a scenario-based testing and validation solution to guarantee the highly efficient and economical mass-produced research and development of ADAS and autonomous driving.
-We can help build a scenario library for testing and validation for customers, and we also provide a full set of testing and validation services including vehicle platform setup, data acquisition, data processing and data analysis.
+The company can help build a scenario library for testing and validation for customers, and also provide a full set of testing and validation services including vehicle platform setup, data acquisition, data processing and data analysis.
 The solution can be adapted to evaluate ADAS environment perception performance for functional safety development of autonomous driving.
 It includes two core products: automatic labeling tools for sensor data, and automatic scenario extraction and analysis tools.
-Our labeling tools can automatically annotate the data collected by lidars and then generate ground truth to evaluate the perception performance of the DUT with a detailed KPI report.
+LiangDao Intelligence’s labeling tools can automatically annotate the data collected by lidars and then generate ground truth to evaluate the perception performance of the DUT with a detailed KPI report.
 The automatic scenario extraction and analysis tools allow users to input the key scenario parameters on the user-end page and automatically obtain scenario extraction results online.
 This product helps provide reports of driving behavior analysis for OEMs to utilize in the function definition and technical development of autonomous driving.
 In the testing and validation phase, the product will help generate testing cases quickly for the purpose of simulation testing and field testing.